Situated off the Bonavista Peninsula highway (route 230 near Port Rexton) you will discover Champney’s West.

 Equally famous is the cardboard boat races.
 In this event, brave souls set sail in creatively designed cardboard boats held together by duct tape.

-Here each participant hopes to make the round trip from the beach midway out to the harbour and back again (without sinking that is).
+Here each participant makes the round trip from the beach out to the harbour and back (without sinking that is).

 This is an idyllic rural community with an endearing and enduring cultural heritage.
 Additionally, it represents one of the finest in “off the beaten path” Newfoundland travel.